starkware-libs/cairo-docs/src/starkware/cairo/docs/reference/common_library.rst

 -   ``res``, of type ``DictAccess*``, a pointer to the new dictionary.

-In the code below, an empty default dictionary is made and finalized.
+In the code below, an empty default dictionary is created and interacted with.
 The values provided in the hint are replaced by the default value.

 .. tested-code:: cairo library_default_dict_new